 Results That Matter

 Our services on behalf of shareholders have a proven track record of protecting and enhancing shareholder rights and value, holding directors and officers accountable for corporate misconduct, and improving corporate governance at companies across the country.
 Our firm’s experienced attorneys include former federal prosecutors, defense counsel from top corporate law firms, in-house counsel from leading financial institutions, and career shareholder rights litigators.
 Our attorneys have litigated in almost every state in the country and are not intimidated by power financial players or an uphill battle.
 We have:

 - Secured several of the largest monetary recoveries in the history of shareholder derivative litigation, including $70 million on behalf of Cardinal Health, Inc., $60 million on behalf of Community Health Systems, Inc., and $40 million on behalf of Sears Holdings Corporation

 - Obtained $500 million in additional consideration to Unocal’s stockholders as part of an increased bid of $17.4 billion by Chevron Corp. and secured a $16 million settlement fund for PETCO Animal Supplies, Inc. stockholders through a class action relating to the insiders and directors’ attempt to sell the company at an unfairly low price to its own affiliates in a going-private transaction

-- Helped Fortune 1000 companies pursue litigation against those insiders that harmed them and fixed corporate governance structures to prevent future wrongdoing
+- Helped Fortune 1000 companies pursue litigation against those insiders who harmed them and fixed corporate governance structures to prevent future wrongdoing

 - Saved companies from bankruptcy and preserved the equity interests of shareholders